 Rudraksha is derived from ‘Rudra,’ a form of Shiva, and ‘Aksha’ means teardrops, which fell on the ground when Shiva opened his eyes after being deep in meditation for a thousand years.
 Mother Earth collected them as seeds, and they blossomed into Rudraksha trees.

 Choosing a Rudraksha must be done precisely.
 First, one must learn how to identify an original Rudraksha and then go for selection.
 The original shape of a Rudraksha depends on the Mukhi lines on it.
 This goes on to decide the number of seeds and compartments inside that will determine the bead’s actual shape.

-1 Mukhi rudraksha will have one seed and a compartment.
-It will have a shape of half ellipse.
-Similarly, a 4 Mukhi Rudraksha will have four seeds and compartments inside.
-It will look like a square on the top, outside.
-A 3 Mukhi bead will have three seeds and compartments inside and look similar to a triangle on the outer side.
-A 5 Mukhi bead will have five seeds and compartments inside, which are in the shape of a pentagon from outside.
+1 mukhi rudraksha will have one seed and a compartment.
+It will have the shape of a half ellipse.
+Similarly, a 4 mukhi rudraksha will have four seeds and compartments inside.
+It will look like a square on the outside.
+A 3 mukhi rudraksha bead will have three seeds and compartments inside and look similar to a triangle on the outer side.
+A 5 mukhi rudraksha bead will have five seeds and compartments inside, that are in the shape of a pentagon from the outside.

 There are methods by which you can identify the original rudraksha.

 C.T.
 Scan Method – This method involves the rudraksha passing through the C.T.
 Scan machine to give an insight into the inner compartments of Rudraksha.